-- Showtime (9 channels) – $10
+- Showtime (nine channels) – $10

-- Starz (6 channels) – $9
+- Starz (six channels) – $9

 - Up Faith and Family – $5

-You can record up to 50 hours of programming and Sling makes it easy to set up and manage your recordings through the ‘My TV’ portion of its channel guide.
+Another bonus is that you can record multiple shows at once.
+Sling makes it easy to set up and manage your recordings through the ‘My TV’ portion of its channel guide.

 Sling TV is supported by a large number of devices and platforms, including all the major ones.

 - Amazon Fire TV and Fire TV Stick